🇫🇷👑 FRENCH PRESIDENTIAL ELECTION 2022 - how does it work + vocabulary (EN subtitles)

 And in the second round, we will keep only the two best.
 When I say best, I mean those who got the most votes in the first round.

 It's really very rare.
-I think it has never happened in France.
+In fact, I don't think it's ever happened in France.

 But who are the main candidates and the main political parties.

-Before the election, candidates are campaigning.
-Campaigning is the time before the election when candidates present their platform and talk about their ideas, trying to convince people to vote for them.
+Before elections, candidates are on the campaign trail.
+Campaigning is the period before the election when candidates present their programs and talk about their ideas, trying to convince people to vote for them.

 During this period, the candidates and their teams will, for example, speak in the media, go to markets to distribute leaflets.

-A leaflet is a piece of paper on which the candidate and the program he or she defends are presented.
-A candidate's program is the list of his ideas.
+A leaflet is a piece of paper on which the candidate and the program he or she is defending are presented.
+A candidate's program is a list of his or her ideas.

-These are the things he would like to implement if he is elected president.
-During the campaign, the candidates will also hold political rallies, meetings where they will talk about their programs and make speeches.
+These are the things he'd like to put in place if elected president.
+During the campaign, the candidates will also organize political meetings, where they will talk about their programs and make speeches.

-Speeches exactly like the story in the book I was telling you about.
+Speeches just like in the book I was telling you about.

-Here, it's a mayor making a speech, but it's the same thing, it's the same vocabulary.
+Here, it's a mayor making a speech, but it's the same thing, the same vocabulary.

-There are a lot of transparent words like elections, voting, constitution, nation or president.
-Each candidate will defend his political ideas.
-Small precision on the different synonyms around the political personalities.
+There are lots of transparent words like elections, voting, constitution, nation and president.
+Each candidate will defend his or her political ideas.
+Here's a quick look at the different synonyms for political figures.

-We talk about politicians.
-But we can also simply talk about politics, so a politician or a politician.
+We're talking about politicians.
+But we can also simply talk about politics, i.e. a politician.
 We can also talk about a politician.

 Politician, politician or politician, politician or politician.

-Historically, in France, there are two main parties : the right and the left.
+Historically, in France, there are two main parties: the right and the left.
 The right.
-The right-wing party is called Les Républicains, LR.
+The right-wing party is called Les Républicains, or LR.
 You can also hear or read in the articles.

-On the left, it is the Socialist Party, the PS.
-The left has rather social ideas, defends equality between people.
-They will for example want to invest in education or want richer people to pay more taxes.
+On the left, it's the Socialist Party, the PS.
+The left tends to have social ideas, defending equality between people.
+For example, they'll want to invest in education, or they'll want wealthier people to pay more taxes.

-The right wing defends more the traditions and the individual property.
-Of course, there are many other political currents, many other political parties and you will see that for this presidential election, it is not the traditional parties that interest the population the most.
+The right is more in favor of tradition and individual property.
+Of course, there are plenty of other political currents, plenty of other political parties, and you'll see that for this presidential election, it's not the traditional parties that most interest the population.

-Other types of parties include the center.
-I told you about it at the beginning of the video.
+Other party types include the center.
+I mentioned this at the beginning of the video.
 This is the case of Emmanuel Macron's party, which is a centrist party, neither really left nor really right.
 It brings together ideas from both the left and the right.

-There is also the extreme left, which has ideas quite close to communism.
-There is the extreme right, which is generally anti-immigration and nationalist, which favors the nation.
+There's also the extreme left, which has ideas fairly close to those of communism.
+Then there's the far right, which is generally anti-immigration and nationalist, favoring the nation.

-There is also the ecologist party.
-It is a party that talks a lot about ecology, that will defend the rights of animals, that wants to protect the planet, to limit pollution thanks to renewable energies, etc.
+Then there's the ecologist party.
+This is a party that talks a lot about ecology, defending animal rights, wanting to protect the planet, limiting pollution through renewable energies, and so on.

-The survey I am posting is from the end of March.
+The survey I'm showing you dates back to the end of March.
 That's when I shot this video.
-Polls are very important for politicians, for candidates, because it gives them an idea of voting intentions.
-So it can give an idea of the results of the election, even if the polls change often.
+Polls are very important for politicians, for candidates, because they give them an idea of voting intentions.
+So it can give an idea of the election results, even if the polls change often.

-Sometimes all it takes is a speech to really change positions in the poll.
-At the top of the poll, you see the outgoing president Emmanuel Macron.
-Outgoing president, that's an expression we use to talk about the president who is finishing his term.
-So he is coming to the end of the period for which he was elected.
+Sometimes all it takes is one speech to really change positions in the poll.
+At the top of the poll, you see outgoing president Emmanuel Macron.
+Outgoing president is an expression we use to refer to a president who is in the process of finishing his term of office.
+So he's coming to the end of the period for which he was elected.

-Here he is running again and we see that he is really in the lead.
-He is very high in the polls.
-He is way ahead of his competitors.
+Here, he's running again and we can see that he's really in the lead.
+He's very high in the polls.
+He's way ahead of his competitors.

-Just after, we find Marine Le Pen.
-Marine Le Pen's party is the Rassemblement National.
-It is a party of the extreme right.
-Where, as I said, it is a party against immigration that always wants to favor the French, so for example in the search for a job or housing.
+Right after that, we find Marine Le Pen.
+Marine Le Pen's party is Rassemblement National.
+It's a far-right party.
+Where, as I was saying, it's an anti-immigration party that always wants to give preference to the French, when it comes to finding a job or housing, for example.

-When someone is insubordinate, it means that he doesn't submit to the orders that are given to him.
-When someone is submissive, it means that he respects all the orders that are given to him.
+When someone is insubordinate, it means they don't submit to the orders they're given.
+When someone is submissive, it means they respect all the orders they are given.
 This party fights capitalism and economic liberalism.

-In fourth position, we find again a party that is qualified by the media as extreme right.
-So center, extreme right, extreme left and again extreme right.
+In fourth place, once again, we find a party which is described by the media as extreme right-wing.
+So center, far right, far left and far right again.

 This party is brand new and is represented by Éric Zemmour.

-I don't know if you've ever heard of him.
-He's a journalist, a writer, and he's just now getting into politics.
+I don't know if you've heard of him.
+He's a journalist, a writer and he's just started in politics.
 You may have heard of him because he creates a lot of controversy.

 He says a lot of things that make people talk about him, often badly.

 He too is against immigration, he wants zero immigration.
-This means that he does not want any foreigner to come and live in France.
-He is also, for example, against the right of the soil.
+In other words, he doesn't want any foreigners to come and live in France.
+He's also, for example, against the right to land.

 If you were born in France, you can have French nationality. Éric Zemmour wants to abolish this to keep only the right of blood.

-After, you see much further in the polls, we have Valérie Pécresse who is the candidate of the traditional right-wing party Les Républicains.
-And a little below, we have Yannick Jadot who is the representative of the ecology, of an ecologist party.
+Then, much further down the polls, we have Valérie Pécresse, the candidate of the traditional right-wing party Les Républicains.
+And a little lower down, we have Yannick Jadot, who represents the ecology party.

-And still, even further, we have Anne Hidalgo.
-Anne Hidalgo is the mayor of the city of Paris, but above all she is the candidate of the Socialist Party.
+And even further back, we have Anne Hidalgo.
+Anne Hidalgo is the mayor of Paris, but above all she's the Socialist Party's candidate.

 So, as I was saying, the two traditional political families in France were the Socialist Party and the Republicans.
-And you see here, she is only at 2 % in the polls.
+And as you can see, she's only at 2 % in the polls.

-That's really very, very low for such a big party.
-It really seems that people are fed up with traditional parties and want to go to other types of parties, to other types of politics.
+That's very, very low for such a big party.
+It really seems that people are fed up with traditional parties and want to move towards other types of parties, other types of politics.

-Let's go to the last part of this video: the presidential election and the media.
-The media have a lot of influence on the vote of the population, on the vote of the French.
+Let's move on to the last part of this video: the presidential election and the media.
+The media have a lot of influence on how people vote, on how the French vote.

-And it is normal, because it is the media that will give the floor, that will put forward these candidates.
-There are many debates on television and radio between the candidates.
+And that's normal, because it's the media that will give the floor to these candidates.
+There are lots of debates on TV and radio between the candidates.

-They are invited in many shows to talk about their political ideas, to talk about their program.
-Moreover, there is something very interesting during this presidential election in France.
-There is going to be speaking time that is given to each candidate.
+They are invited on many shows to talk about their political ideas, to talk about their program.
+In fact, there's something very interesting going on during this presidential election in France.
+Each candidate will be given a certain amount of speaking time.

 For example, one candidate will have the right to speak, say, 20 hours in the media, another will only have the right to speak 12 hours.

-And there is a kind of media police, called ARCOM, that will monitor that.
+And there's a kind of media police force called ARCOM that's going to make sure this is respected.
 But why are some candidates allowed to speak more than others in the media?

-Well, actually, it's going to depend on a number of factors.
-It's going to depend on different things.
+Well, actually, it depends on a number of factors.
+It's going to depend on a number of things.
 For example, where they stand in the polls.
 Whether a lot of people intend to vote for them or not.
 Another thing that's going to be important is the size of a party.

-For example, you can see that in the polls, the traditional parties don't have many voting intentions, but on the other hand, they have many mayors and they have many MPs.
-They still have a lot of political weight.
+For example, you can see that in the polls, the traditional parties don't have many voting intentions, but on the other hand, they have a lot of mayors and they have a lot of MPs.
+They still carry a lot of political weight.

-That's why, for example, we see a lot of Anne Hidalgo, who represents the left on television, even though she only has 2% of voting intentions.
+That's why, for example, we see a lot of Anne Hidalgo, who represents the left on TV, even though she only has 2% of voting intentions.

-Fortunately, from two weeks before the first round, before the first vote, there is an equality of speaking time.
-Each candidate will have the right to the same number of hours to speak in the media, on the radio or on television.
+Fortunately, from two weeks before the first round, before the first vote, speaking time is equal.
+Each candidate will have the same number of hours to speak in the media, on radio or television.

 Of course, it has to be at the same times, more or less.